intelligence38000/android-docs/src/pages/maps/overview/index.md

 />
 }}

-Open the acitvity's XML layout file and add the `mapView` within your layout.
+Open the activity's XML layout file and add the `mapView` within your layout.

 ```xml
 <com.mapbox.mapboxsdk.maps.MapView